Script47/Toast/README.md

 | type          | Determines the style of the toast based on Bootstrap styles | 'info'   | 'info', 'success', 'warning', 'error'
 | delay         | Determines how the toast will show for | 3000

 **Note:** If content is omitted, the toast will not have a `.toast-body` and can be used as a small snack which will be shown below in the examples.
+By default toasts will be positioned in the top right corner and will in the future (hopefully) have other position options.

 ```javascript
 $.toast({